 Concrete and Bricks

 Metal and Wi-Fi also are not friends.
-Refrigerators, stoves and file cabinets.
-In fact, some metals used correctly can deflect the wifi signal in another direction.
+Refrigerators, stoves, and file cabinets.
+In fact, some metals used correctly can deflect the wifi signal strength in another direction.
 Avoid metal walls if you can.

 Wood and Plaster

 Wood is not as bad as metal and cement but it does absorb some signal.
 This is why it is a bad idea to keep your router in a lower cabinet in your kitchen.
 First, there is immediately a reduction of the output signal strength from the wood surrounding the router.